 *Early Advisory Information (早期注意情報, Alert Level 1) and Advisories (注意報, Alert Level 2) are issued by the Meteorological Observatory, while Evacuation Information corresponding to Alert Levels 3, 4, and 5 is issued by the municipality (Nagoya City).

 〇Alert Level 3 - Notice to Prepare for Evacuation / Commence Evacuation for Elderly and Disabled People - 避難準備・高齢者等避難開始 (Hinan Junbi / Kōreisha-tō Hinan Kaishi)

 This notice is issued to enable residents to prepare in advance to evacuate.

 Elderly people and those who require more time to evacuate should commence evacuation from dangerous areas.

 Other people should pay attention to weather information, and make preparations to evacuate.

 〇Alert Level 4 - Evacuation Advisory - 避難勧告 (Hinan Kankoku)

 This notice is issued to prompt residents to evacuate due to the possibility of the area being affected by disaster.

-All people should evacuate quickly.
+All people should evacuate from dangerous areas quickly.